 The lake is southwest of Lake Hefner, just south of Route 66 and north of I-40 between Council and Morgan Roads.
 The dam is located on the southeast corner.
 Entry points include NW 10th and NW 39th Expressway.

 Boat ramps are located on the east, south and southwest sides of Lake Overholser.
-Sailing, motor boats and jet ski's are all allowed.
-Daily boat permits are $6.25; annual permits are $33.
-Call (405) 297-2211 to speak with a Parks and Recreation representative regarding permits.
+Sailing, motor boats and jet skis are all allowed.
+Speak with a Parks and Recreation representative regarding permits.
 They can be purchased at Academy Sports & Outdoors locations, Bass Pro Shops in Bricktown, and some Wal-Marts and service stations.
-Get a full list of purchase locations online.

-Fishing is one Lake Overholser's primary attractions, and there is a covered fishing pier on the southwest side of the lake.
-Daily fishing permits are $3.50; annual permits are $18.50.
-Purchase locations are the same as boating permits above.
+Fishing is one of Lake Overholser's primary attractions, and there is a covered fishing pier on the southwest side of the lake.
+Permit purchase locations are the same as boating permits.

 The southeast side of Lake Overholser is the place to go for the picnic areas.
 There is a covered picnic pavilion available with advanced notice.
-Contact the parks department at (405) 297-2211.
-In addition, the lake boasts soccer fields, walking/hiking trails and tennis courts.
+In addition, the lake boasts soccer fields, walking/hiking trails, and tennis courts.

 Swimming is prohibited at Lake Overholser.

 You may be aware of OKC Riversport, the folks behind all the fun activities on the Oklahoma River, but did you know the organization also manages the Lake Overholser Boathouse?
-Available activities include zip line across the lake, stunt jump, extreme swing, climbing wall and kayak and stand up paddle board rentals.
-For hours and more information on passes, call (405) 552-4040.
+Available activities include a zip line across the lake, stunt jump, extreme swing, climbing wall, and kayak and stand up paddle board rentals.